 Multiple studies have proven the efficacy of wearing a helmet.
 The NHTSA has calculated that wearing a helmet can dramatically increase a motorcyclist’s chances of surviving an accident.
-According to theCDC:
+According to the CDC:

-• Helmets saved approximately 1,772 lives in 2015.
+- Helmets saved approximately 1,859 lives in 2016.

-• Helmets reduce the risk of head injury by 69%.
+- Helmets reduce the risk of head injury by 67%.

-Motorcyclists generally must follow the same rules as all other motor vehicle operators, but there are also some special rules that specifically to motorcycles.
+Motorcyclists generally must follow the same rules as all other motor vehicle operators, but there are some special rules that apply specifically to motorcycles.
 Motorcyclists are permitted to use a full lane of traffic, and two motorcycles are permitted to ride side-by-side in one lane.
 Motorcyclists are not allowed to pass a vehicle in the same lane of traffic, and riding between lanes of traffic (“lane splitting”) is prohibited in Georgia.
-Motorcyclists should also remember that Georgia law also requires motorcyclists to wear a helmet.
+Motorcyclists should also remember that Georgia law requires motorcyclists to wear a helmet.